JetBrains/kotlin-web-site/docs/topics/tour/kotlin-tour-control-flow.md

 ### Exercise 2 {initial-collapse-state="collapsed" id="conditional-expressions-exercise-2"}

-Using a `when` expression, update the following program so that when you input the names of GameBoy buttons, the actions are printed as output.
+Using a `when` expression, update the following program so that it prints the corresponding actions when you input the names of game console buttons.

 | **Button** | **Action**             |
 |------------|------------------------|